tyShinkle/windows-bat/README.md

-# Collection of Useful .bat Files for Widnows OS
+# Collection of Useful .bat Files for Windows OS